abj247/maicbf/README.md

 ## Acknowledgement

 This work is inspired and build upon the work from [macbf](https://github.com/MIT-REALM/macbf) which is the implementation of  [Learning Safe Multi-Agent Control with Decentralized Neural Barrier Certificates](https://arxiv.org/abs/2101.05436).
-The compute resource for this work is taken from the University of Virginia ((UVA) cluster.
+The compute resource for this work is taken from the University of Virginia, Department of Computer Science cluster.

 ## Reference Links